HubertTang/SegVir/README.md

 # SegVir
-SegVir is a tool to identify segmented RNA viruses and reconstruct their complete genomes from metatranscriptomes.
+SegVir is designed to identify and reconstruct complete genomes of segmented RNA viruses from complex metatranscriptomic data.
+The tool utilizes both close and remote homology searches to detect conserved and divergent viral segments, and introduces a new method to evaluate genome completeness based on protein clusters with similar functions.

 ## Required Dependencies